ndmancini/BookGuru/README.md

 ## Requirements

 <p>In order to see the website in your browser, you'll need to install PostgreSQL to run the database.
-You'll also need to create a database called bookguru
+You'll also need to create a database called <i>bookguru</i>
 </br>
 <h4>How to install PostgreSQL</h4>
 <p>Enter this <a href="https://www.postgresql.org/download/linux/ubuntu/" target=”blank”>link</a> or run the following commands in the console</p>